AidanJReid/Forex-Comix-gitpod/README.md

 therefore this would be something that either the *Bookseller*, and/or website administrator would input either on the *'Add Comic'* or *'Edit Comic'* section.
 Access and rights to use that feature would be enabled via their login rights - the affiliate addition only visible to the aforementioned parties.

-**Registration/Log-in**
+**Registration/Log-in** -
 Hugely important for future progress.
 The current ability for every visitor to add/delete comic could cause havoc to my database.
-For the purposes of this project, I decided against setting up a reg page as it was not part of the requirements.
+For the purposes of this project, I decided against setting up a registration page as it was not part of the requirements.
-Suffice to say, it will be added in due course once Django is covered in our syllabus.
+Suffice to say, it will be added once I cover **Django** in the course.

-**Add Comic/Image**
+**Add Comic/Image** -
 I would like users to be able to upload comic images from their phone or device, instead of linking to an image source online.

 ## Technologies Used